YashMeghnathi/DECENTRALIZED-CROWDFUNDING/README.md

    - Donors can check their donation history using the `donatorshistory` function.
 This will return the total amount donated by the sender's address.
    - Anyone can see the total number of unique donors via the `returndonators` function, which provides the total count of individual donators.

+     ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Fork

+Feel free to fork this repository and modify it for your own purposes.
+Contributions are welcome!
+If you have suggestions or improvements, feel free to open an issue or submit a pull request.